Tirador (velodrome): Women's Cycling

-During the years of activity of Tirador the tests were carried out only by male cyclists.
+During the years of activity of Tirador, the tests were carried out only by male cyclists.
 The exception was the visit of the Italian Alfonsina Strada, a pioneer of women's cycling in her time, who ran in 1926.
 No official women's events were organized, since they began to be held at Mallorca starting 1979 and the regional championships on track starting the following year, when the velodrome had already been closed.

 Other sports

-When the track was built, cycling was the only sport with certain roots; the practice of other sports was still scarce and there were hardly any spaces for their practice.
+When the track was built, cycling was the only sport with certain roots and the practice of other sports was still scarce, and there were hardly any spaces for their practice.
 This turned Tirador into the main sports space in which the majority of sports developed as they arrived on the island.